Eileen Rose (vocals, guitar)

-The band is completed by Johnnie Barber on drums (Johnnie has played drums for some of the all time country greats: Earnest Tubb, Loretta Lynn, Merle Haggard and, from 1978-1984, with Johnny Paycheck), with bass duties split between Joe Fick (he played Elvis’ bass player in the Cash Biopic, ‘Walk The Line") and Elio Giordano (The Mavericks, Tanya Tucker, Pam Tillis).
+The band is completed by Johnnie Barber on drums (Johnnie has played drums for some of the all time country greats: Earnest Tubb, Loretta Lynn, Merle Haggard and, from 1978-1984, with Johnny Paycheck), with bass duties split between Zach Shedd, Bard Albin, Joe Fick, Mark Winchester, Elio Giordano, and Chris Maclachlan,

-The Silver Threads began playing on Lower Broad in January 2010, and have quickly become one of the Street’s “must see” bands, proving a hit with locals and tourists alike for their authentic country sound, top-notch musicianship and fun, high energy shows.
+The Silver Threads began playing on Lower Broad in January 2010, and quickly became one of the street’s “must see” bands, proving a hit with locals and tourists alike for their authentic country sound, top-notch musicianship and fun, high energy shows.

 Many of the country legends that The Silver Threads cover started their own careers in the honky tonks on Lower Broad, and the street is steeped in country music history.
 On the corner stands the Ryman Auditorium, which housed the Grand Ole Opry from 1943 to 1974, and the historic alleyway connecting the honky tonks to the backstage door of the Ryman have been well trodden by artists like Merle Haggard, Lucinda Williams, George Jones, Bob Dylan and Ricky Scaggs, who have dropped into one of the honky tonks to relax after a concert at the Ryman.
 Today, honky tonks like Robert’s Western World are keeping traditional country music alive in a city that is now dominated by New Country.